-The good news is that QR Code advertising campaigns can be tracked easily.
+The good news is that QR Code marketing campaigns can be tracked easily.
 All you need to ensure is that the QR Code Management tool you are using allows you to create Dynamic QR Codes and has QR Code tracking feature.

-A lot of marketers are already using QR Codes in their campaigns.
+That’s it.
+That is all you need to know about how QR Codes are used for marketing.
+In fact, a lot of marketers are already using QR Codes in their campaigns.
 So, get started today and add the dimension of QR Code Marketing to your existing print media and outdoor campaigns.